 Lying on the main path between the Lower Campus, where most upperclassmen live, and McElroy Commons, a center of student activity, the plaza in front of O'Neill Library is the crossroads of the University.
 This camera is mounted on the roof above the entrance to O'Neill Library, which was dedicated in 1984 with a speech by its namesake, then-Speaker of the U.S. House of Representatives Thomas P. "Tip" O'Neill, Jr. '36.
 Visible at the left, across the wide steps, is Devlin Hall.
 To the right is Gasson Hall, Boston College's signature structure and the first building to be erected (1913) on what had been a 36-acre gentleman's farm.

 This 244,000 square-foot, four-story recreation center, which replaced the Flynn Recreation Complex, officially opened on July 9, 2019, on the former site of Edmond's Hall on Thomas More Road.
 It includes a state-of-the-art fitness center, jogging track, natatorium with lap and instructional pools, four wood-floor basketball courts, three tennis courts, two multi-activity courts and multi-purpose rooms for spin, yoga and fitness classes, among other amenities.
 The building is named in honor of Margot Connell—a trustee associate, honorary degree recipient, mother of six Boston College graduates, and one of the University's most generous benefactors.

 Mounted on the roof of Carney Hall on Middle Campus, this webcam looks northwest across the Campus Green to Stokes Hall, the 183,000-square-foot academic building that opened in January 2013.
 The L-shaped facility houses the classical studies, English, history, philosophy, and theology departments, the College of Arts & Sciences Honors Program, the Academic Advising Center, and First Year Experience offices, as well as 36 classrooms, a commons area, coffee shop, and conference rooms.

-This view from the top of the Merkert Chemistry Center takes in the construction site of the new athletics field house, the 135-acre Chestnut Hill Reservoir, and the skyscrapers of downtown Boston, just six miles away.
+This view from the top of the Merkert Chemistry Center takes in the 135-acre Chestnut Hill Reservoir and the skyscrapers of downtown Boston, just six miles away.